 In this article, we will explain the differences between te quiero and te amo, and teach you different ways to express affection and say “I love you” in Spanish in different contexts.

 I Love You in Spanish at a Glance

 All of the ways to say I Love You in Spanish

 Te quiero is one of the most common expressions in Spanish to express affection for someone.
 Although the verb querer means “to want,” in this context it means “to love.”

-So… in which contexts is it appropriate to say Te quiero to someone?
+So… when is it appropriate to te quiero to someone?
 You can use this expression with your friends or your family.
-You can even say Te quiero to someone with whom you have been involved romantically for a short time; it works as the precursor to Te amo.
+You can even say te quiero to someone with whom you have been involved romantically for a short time; it works as the precursor to te amo.

 An answer to Te quiero could be: Yo también (“Me too”) or Yo también te quiero (“I care about you too”).
 Let’s see an example: